-Breaches in meeting the financial covenant at Group consolidated financial covenant for the years ended 31 December 2018 and 31 December 2017.
+Breaches in meeting the financial covenant at Group consolidated level would permit the bank to call the loan amount needed to meet the financial covenant.
 There have been no breaches of the consolidated financial covenant for the years ended 31 December 2018 and 31 December 2017.